Havolt/Havolt/README.md

 - 👋 Hi, I’m Mark aka @havolt.
-Front-end developer by day and tinkerer of [Durrower](https://durrower.com) at night
+Web developer by day and abandoned app alchemist by night.
 - 👀 I’m interested in technology, film, music, games, athletics and definitely programming.
 - 🌱 I’m currently learning some python to add to my growing list of HelloWorld languages.
 - 💞️ I’m looking to collaborate on games and fun new ideas for sites.